peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.
-Unfortunately, in the .NET implementation, the return value of this method may be a quiet NaN even if a signaling NaN would otherwise be generated.</p>
+Unfortunately, in the .NET implementation, the return value of this method may be a quiet NaN even if a signaling NaN would otherwise be generated. </p>

 **Returns:**

-* A 32-bit floating-point number.
+* The closest 32-bit binary floating-point number to this value.
+The return value can be positive infinity or negative infinity if this value exceeds the range of a 32-bit floating point number.

 ### toString
     public String toString()